GoogleChrome/web.dev/src/site/content/en/blog/website-navigation/index.md

 With little effort, you've made great improvements for screen reader users, but there's one more thing you can do.
 The navigation is semantically still just a list of links and it's hard to tell that this specific list is the main navigation of your website.
 You can turn this ordinary list into a navigational list by wrapping the `<ul>` in a `<nav>` element.

 Using the `<nav>` element has several advantages.
 Notably, a screen reader announces something like "navigation", when the user interacts with it, and it adds a [landmark](/headings-and-landmarks/) to the page.
 Landmarks are special regions on the page, like the `<header>`, `<footer>` or `<main>`, to which a screen reader can jump.
 Having landmarks on a page can be useful, because it allows screen reader users to access important regions on the page directly without having to interact with the rest of the page.
-For example, you can jump from landmark to landmark by pressing the D key in NVDA.
-In Voice Over you can use the rotor to list all landmarks on the page by pressing VO + U.
+For example, you can jump from landmark to landmark by pressing the **D** key in NVDA.
+In Voice Over you can use the rotor to list all landmarks on the page by pressing **VO** + **U**.

 <figure>
     {% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/ietbB6hSonYQR65N7NBG.png", alt="A list of four landmarks: banner, navigation, main, content information.", width="800", height="457" %}